 Though it doesn’t provide you with any stock images, editing your own images is made easy with its built-in editor that allows you to add filters, text, adjust the exposure, and much more.

 If you want to share your design with a colleague or client, you can simply generate a shareable link (like in Google Docs) – this is really convenient.

 What Chamaileon could improve:

-Its list of direct integrations is very limited, with just a few ESPs and CRMs.
-These are also not available for those on the free plan.
+Its list of direct integrations is quite limited, with just a few ESPs and CRMs.
 This means that when exporting, you’ll be given the HTML code to paste into your ESP or you’ll need to download it as a .zip file, which some might not find ideal.

 Unless you check the Keep me Logged in box, the platform will log you out if there is no activity.
 This can be a little frustrating as it doesn’t wait very long (maybe 30 minutes).

-Paid plans start from $20/month for 5 seats, 15 exports/month, email and chat support and some integrations.
+Paid plans start from $300/month for 3 seats, unlimited exports/month, email and chat support, and a handful of integrations.

 The chances are, if you’re looking for an email template builder, you’ve already got an email service provider.
 But that isn’t to say that you can’t benefit from another ESP’s template.